flower-pot/blog/_posts/2014-05-03-boilerplate.markdown

 ---
 layout: post
 title: Boilerplates
-teaser: What I learned developing a boilerplate
-commets: true
 ---

 I admit it, I wrote a boilerplate.
 It started with two projects I am working on